 Current to: July 1, 2015

-Administrative law is complex and can sometimes be difficult to practice.
-The BC Administrative Law Practice Manual provides you with a unified and comprehensive framework to navigating administrative law practice and procedure in BC.
-Covering decision-makers and courts at both federal and provincial levels, you will find advice on fundamental administrative law concepts, preparing for and conducting your case, the role of evidence and parties, and the process for reviews and appeals.
-For ease of reference, this manual features a curated bibliography of other useful administrative law resources and a list of decision-maker websites.
+Administrative law is complex and requires specialized knowledge.
+British Columbia Administrative Law Practice Manual offers you a guide to navigating administrative law and procedure with advice on fundamental administrative law concepts, case preparation and advocacy, the role of evidence and parties, and the process for reviews and appeals.
+Covering decision-makers and courts at both federal and provincial levels, this manual provides access to sample forms annotated with commentary and a curated bibliography of other useful administrative law resources.

 With this resource, you will be able to:

 - understand what makes for effective administrative law advocacy and drafting

 - more confidently handle administrative decision-makers and unrepresented parties